 Want to learn how to save some serious money on groceries?
 Grocery shop like a thrifty ninja with this step by step list of what every thrifty grocery shopper does to pay the lowest price possible for groceries.

 Grocery shopping for a thrifty person begins before the grocery store and ends well beyond it.
-In fact the actually “in the store purchasing part” is the quickest part.
+In fact, the actual shopping is the quickest part.

 Step by Step Grocery Shopping With A Thrifty Person

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 Steps That Will Save You Money On Your Groceries Before You Leave Home

 I generally make one big grocery shopping trip every other week, and then the following week I go to the cheapest store to restock our dairy, fruit and fresh vegetable needs.

 1. Grab a piece of paper and either write 1 to 7 or 1 to 14 down one side of it

 I go into how I write my simple menu in more detail in this post, but essentially I write down a list of 14 dinner ideas.
 You would of course only need to write down seven dinner ideas if you shop weekly.